mmeyer2k/laravel-sqli-guard/README.md

 # laravel-sqli-reject
-A Laravel security plugin that rejects SQL injection attempts before they can be executed.
+A laravel plugin that forces usage of PDO parameterization and strongly protects against SQL injection attacks.

 ## Install